djkim9031/BinPacker_RL/README.md

 ## How to use
 IsaacGym is only available on Ubuntu18.06, 20.04 and above at the moment. <br/>
 I've implemented similar 3D bin packer logic using Stable Baselines3 for windows/Mac/or Linux, too.
-Please refer to this if you don't have Linux machine.<br/>
+Please refer to the folder "bin_packer_sb3" [here](https://github.com/djkim9031/BinPacker_RL/tree/main/bin_packer_sb3) if you don't have Linux machine.<br/>
 Stable Baselines3 supports vectorized environments, but the performance doens't seem to be as good.
 <br/>
 I highly recommend using CUDA for training/testing.
 Also when training, please activate wandb for real-time monitoring <br/>